-Command Description class Defines a traffic classification match criteria for the specified class-map name. policy-map Creates or modifies a policy map that can be attached to multiple ports to specify a service policy. set cos, set [ip] dscp, set [ip] precedence, set qos-group Classifies IP traffic by setting a CoS, DSCP, IP-precedence, or QoS group value in the packet. show policy-map Displays QoS policy maps.
+Command Description class Defines a traffic classification match criteria for the specified class-map name. policy-map Creates or modifies a policy map that can be attached to multiple ports to specify a service policy. show policy-map Displays QoS policy maps.